Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Introduction

-The advantage of \chiEFT\ is that it provides a controlled expansion that describes the interactions between nucleonic degrees of freedom in the density range around $\nsat$ consistent with all symmetries of the fundamental theory of strong interactions, QCD~\cite{Epelbaum:2008ga,Machleidt:2011zz}.
+The advantage of \chiEFT\ is that it provides a controlled expansion that describes the interactions between nucleonic degrees of freedom in the density range around $\nsat$ consistent with all symmetries of the fundamental theory of strong interactions, Quantum Chromodynamics (QCD)~\cite{Epelbaum:2008ga,Machleidt:2011zz}.
 Because of that, \chiEFT\ calculations enable us to make reliable connections between the near-symmetric matter probed in experiments with atomic nuclei and neutron-rich matter found in neutron stars~\cite{Lynn:2015jua,Lonardoni:2019ypg,Drischler:2020yad}.
 Here, we determine the couplings in our new RMFTs by fitting to the \chiEFT\ predictions for zero-temperature neutron matter reported in Ref.~\cite{Tews:2018kmu}.
 We use these results over the density range $0.5\nsat$ to $2\nsat$, above the crust-core transition and where \chiEFT\ was found to be reliable~\cite{Tews:2018kmu,Drischler:2020yad}.
-At higher densities \chiEFT\ breaks down because nucleon momenta approach the breakdown scale of the theory, implying that additional degrees of freedom become important.
+We observe that commonly used RMFTs (see Fig.~\ref{fig:iuf_chipt}) are inconsistent with \chiEFT\ at densities less than $1.5\nsat$ or even well below saturation.
+At densities above $2\nsat$, \chiEFT\ breaks down because nucleon momenta approach the breakdown scale of the theory, implying that additional degrees of freedom become important.
 The \chiEFT\ results employed in this work are obtained by solving the nuclear many-body problem with quantum Monte Carlo (QMC) many-body methods~\cite{Carlson:2014vla}, which are among the most precise many-body methods in nuclear physics.
-These calculations provide ``synthetic'' data for neutron-rich matter, that can be used to adjust RMFTs.
+These calculations provide ``synthetic'' data for neutron-rich matter that can be used to adjust RMFTs.
 Moreover, we simultaneously require that the RMFTs reproduce the basic properties of symmetric nuclear matter, namely the saturation density, binding energy, and incompressibility at that density.